Skip to content

 API access and developer ecosystem

 Claude's API is mature and widely used.
 SDKs in Python, TypeScript, Go, and Ruby; first-class integrations on AWS Bedrock, Google Vertex AI, and Azure; tool use (function calling) with parallel calls; vision input; prompt caching that can reduce repeat-context costs by up to 90%; the Files API for document handling; and a growing list of features (computer use, streaming, batch processing).
-Pricing for Sonnet 4.6 is around $3/M input and $15/M output, with prompt caching dramatically reducing effective cost on repeated context.
+Pricing for Sonnet 4.6 is $3/M input and $15/M output, with prompt caching dramatically reducing effective cost on repeated context.
+Updated August 2026: Claude Sonnet 5 carries the same $3/$15 list price, with introductory pricing of $2/$10 per million tokens through 31 August 2026; Opus 5 is $5/$25 and Fable 5 is $10/$50.

 Ecosystem-wise, Claude has more third-party tooling.
 Most agent frameworks (LangChain, LlamaIndex, CrewAI), most coding agents (Aider, Cline, Continue), and most AI-native products integrate Claude as a default option.
 Grok integrations are growing but trail Claude in coverage.

-For high-volume, cost-sensitive API workloads where quality is "good enough," Grok 4.1 Fast is the budget pick.
+For high-volume, cost-sensitive API workloads where quality is "good enough," Grok is the budget pick, though as of August 2026 that means Grok Build 0.1 or Grok 4.3 rather than the retired Grok 4.1 Fast.
 For production workloads where consistency, integration depth, and tooling matter, Claude is the safer choice.

 Grok 4 vs Claude 4 comparison benchmarks